fuglede/llama.ttf/README.md

 # llama.ttf

-A font containing a large language model.
+A font containing a large language model and inference engine.

 ## What?

-A font containing a large language model.
+A font containing a large language model and inference engine.

 ## Why?